MSIZ47/BookBlog-Django-/README.md

 1. Open the project in your favorite code editor.
 2. Modify the source code to fit your needs.
 3. start the project: **python manage.py runserver**
-4. create some dummy book post after registration(so that you can visualize the use of the project.
+4. create some dummy book post after registration(so that you can visualize the use of the project).
 5. Use the project as desired.